 'Thunderbirds' (1965 - 1966)

 In 1965, children's television executives took a huge risk and broadcast "Thunderbirds," a show about a crew of brothers -- portrayed by marionettes -- piloting rescue vehicles in 2066.
 A predecessor to children's military cartoons like "G.I.
 Joe," "Thunderbirds" was filled with pilots who were ready for action and a surprising amount of emotion from characters with frozen facial expressions.
-After its cancellation in 1966, "Thunderbirds" maintained a cult following, eventually even coming back into the spotlight when the feature-film spoof "Team America: World Police," from the warped minds behind "South Park," delivered a modern parable in an all-puppet spoof of "Thunderbirds."
+After its cancellation in 1966, "Thunderbirds" maintained a cult following, eventually even coming back into the spotlight when the feature-film spoof "South Park," delivered a modern parable in an all-puppet spoof of "Thunderbirds."

 In 2015, the series was rebooted as "Thunderbirds Are Go," with a combination of digital animation and scale models -- creating a new style that maintained the stiff visuals of the original while abandoning the campy flavor the puppets brought.
 The positive response from kids prompted producers to immediately renew the show for a second and third season, proving children are ready for new Thunderbirds, no strings attached.